THE UNITED STATES OF AMERICA

 Beers, bikes, and bridges – Portland is happening now.
 This cute Oregon city is full of vintage wooden houses and original signs as well as home to so many craft beer breweries and food carts.
-Portlanders are also very proud about the nature close to the city.
+Portlanders are also very proud of the nature close to the city.

 - Find out why Portland is happening now.

 - Stay in a time capsule – hotel review of the boutique, chic The Society Hotel.

 Seattle is a city where the mountains sit proudly in the backdrop and one activity is top of the agenda: food.
 A visit to Seattle definitely involved eating your way around Pike Place Market then chilling out at an overnight spa.

 HOW MUCH DOES THE U.S.A COST?